 - Licenses: Argonne's licensing program gives companies opportunities to acquire rights to Argonne inventions and copyrights.
 Licenses may be nonexclusive or exclusive, depending on the nature of the intellectual property and the business fields to be actively pursued by the licensee.

 - User Agreements: Argonne hosts several large and unique research facilities, such as the Advanced Photon Source and the Argonne Leadership and Computing Facility, that can be used by industry and research organizations to significantly advance their research projects.
 These facilities provide a level of research and analysis that is out of the reach of most organizations.
-After submission and acceptance of an application or project proposal, Argonne allows researchers can access these facilities through user agreements.
+After submission and acceptance of an application or project proposal, outrside researchers can access these facilities through user agreements.